Kevin Perez

 Profile

-Kevin Perez is an Adjunct Lecturer in the Department of Learning, Leadership, and Culture at The City College of New York (CCNY).
+Kevin Perez is a full-time Lecturer in the Department of Learning, Leadership, and Culture at The City College of New York (CCNY).
 He holds dual Bachelor's degrees in Education Sciences and Korean Literature and Culture from the University of California, Irvine, and a Master’s degree in Dual Language and English Learner Education from San Diego State University.
 He is currently pursuing a Ph.D. in Bilingual Education at New York University.
 As a former dual language immersion teacher, Kevin’s work is grounded in cultivating teacher-centered ideological clarity that honors educators’ lived experiences and intersectional identities within multilingual educational spaces.

 Education